NYULibraries/ariadne/README.md

 ## TODO:

+- Use goroutines
+- Sanitize urls to make sure no XML injection is allowed via querystring
 - Use Gin or other more performant http framework
 - Testing
   - round out request coverage - ~80%